Bryoria fremontii: Ecology

 In North America it is usually found at elevations between 1,200 and 2,300m, and rarely as low as 700m.
 It grows mainly on conifer trees, although it can be found growing on just about any tree species within its range.

 In general, most species of Bryoria prefer drier forests with more open canopies than do the other genera of arboreal hair lichens (like Alectoria, Usnea, and Ramalina).
 This lichen prefers even drier and more open habitats than most other Bryoria species, and within a forest it is most abundant on the trees and parts of trees that are less shaded.
 As a result, it is particularly abundant on dead and dying trees; on older, defoliated branches of living trees; and higher up on trees.

 Bryoria fremontii can be very abundant in some ecosystems.
 Researchers have documented up to 3291 kg of arboreal hair lichens (of which this species was a major constituent) per hectare in some areas in the interior of British Columbia.
 It contains small amounts of protein (2.5 – 5% dry weight) and significant quantities of the lichen carbohydrate lichenin (15 – 35% dry weight), which is digestible to some animals.
 As a result of its abundance and potential nutrition, it can be very important to the ecology of an area.
+In interior British Colombia's the inland temperate rainforests, Bryoria fremontii reaches its greatest loads in the mid to upper canopy of old-growth conifer stands, where good air flow and stable branch architecture favour long, pendulous thalli.
+Stand-level "hyperabundance" is seldom achieved in younger forests, typically appearing only about 120–150 years after disturbance.
+A large share of annual growth is shed as litterfall; fragments lodge on lower branches and, in winter, accumulate on the snow surface.
+Researchers refer to this sustained, fragment-driven availability of forage as the "manna effect", which helps explain why late-winter diets of deep-snow mountain caribou are dominated by Bryoria species, including B. fremontii.

 Bryoria fremontii (along with many other lichens) is significant food source for a variety of different species of ungulates and rodents.
 In North America it is particularly important for the northern flying squirrel (Glaucomys sabrinus) and the woodland caribou (Rangifer tarandus caribou).
 The northern flying squirrel eats large quantities of the lichen, particularly in the winter, when it is often the only thing that it eats.
 This squirrel also uses it to build its nest.
 During the winter the woodland caribou in British Columbia and Washington survives almost entirely on arboreal lichens, and this is one of the species of lichen that it prefers the most.